ErikSeewald/Eriks-Wasp-Sim/README.md

 # Eriks-Wasp-Sim
 This is an unrealistic wasp colony simulator that I mostly use to experiment with computational optimization.

-## Dependencies
+## Build instructions

+#### Windows
 If you just want to run the program, clone the repo and use the [executable](Eriks_Wasp_Sim/build/vs2022/x64/Debug/Eriks_Wasp_Sim.exe) in the '/Eriks_Wasp_Sim/build/vs2022/x64/Debug/' directory.

-The executable will not work if moved out of its directory.
+Do not move the executable to another folder, otherwise it will not work

+If you want to build manually, use the Visual Studio Solution in the [vs2022](Eriks_Wasp_Sim/build/vs2022) folder.
+You will also need to follow the instructions in the [Dependencies](#Dependencies) subsection before building.

+#### Linux
+1. Begin by following the instructions in the [Dependencies](#Dependencies) subsection.
+Note that depending on whether you have installed some of these dependencies to your system, not all of the downloads are strictly neccessary.
+I would still recommend fully following the instructions.

+2. Open the [build/cmake](Eriks_Wasp_Sim/build/cmake) directory and run the following commands:
+    ```
+    mkdir build; cd build; cmake ..
+    ```

+    ```
+    make
+    ```

+    You might need to install some of the dependencies on your system.
+CMake will inform you.

+3. Run executable:
+    ```
+    ./Eriks_Wasp_Sim
+    ```
+    (The executable needs to remain within the Eriks-Wasp-Sim project folder, otherwise it will not work)

+#### Dependencies
-If you want to compile the source code, you need to download the following dependencies and put them into the '/Eriks_Wasp_Sim/dependencies' directory:
+Download the following dependencies and put them into the '/Eriks_Wasp_Sim/dependencies' directory:

 - [tinyobjloader v1.0.6](https://github.com/tinyobjloader/tinyobjloader/releases/tag/v1.0.6): Put 'tiny_obj_loader.h' into '/Eriks_Wasp_Sim/dependencies'
 - [glew-2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0/): Put the 'glew-2.1.0' directory into '/Eriks_Wasp_Sim/dependencies'